ClaraPilven/doctolib/README.md

 On the network window, click on the last GET and look at the address on the right panel ("Request URL").

-Use this URL as the -u argument (you can change the date if needed).
+Paste this URL in the config file (you can change the date if needed).